 skip to Main Content

-At The Center For Anxiety & OCD at GroundWork Counseling in Orlando our counselors specialize in the treatment of OCD & Anxiety disorders, provided empirically based treatment to our clients.
+At GroundWork in Orlando our counselors specialize in the treatment of OCD & Anxiety disorders, provided empirically based treatment to our clients.

 image of person washing handsContamination OCD is one of the most common and well-recognized sub-types of OCD.
 On the surface, this type of OCD doesn’t appear to be too complicated: the obsession is that something or someone is contaminated and can cause sickness or death to oneself or a loved one and the compulsion is washing and cleaning.
 Yet Contamination OCD is much more complex as virtually anything can be a contaminant to the OCD sufferer, not just dirt, germs or viruses, as most people think.